 The chapter begins by examining serverless computing, which has redefined application architecture by removing infrastructure management tasks and allowing developers to focus solely on coding.
 Research articles and industry reports highlight the substantial effect of serverless computing on productivity and operational efficiency [1].
 The discussion then extends to Integrated Development Environments (IDEs), which enhance developer productivity with features such as code completion, debugging tools, and collaborative capabilities [2], [3].

-The chapter also addresses the integration of machine learning (ML) algorithms in software development, especially in improving code quality and automating code reviews [4], [5], [6].
+The chapter also addresses the integration of ML algorithms in software development, especially in improving code quality and automating code reviews [4], [5], [6].
 These innovations not only improve software performance but also enhance the accuracy and speed of deployment processes.
 Additionally, this chapter covers how artifact management tools enable seamless version control and dependency management within DevOps workflows [7], [8].

 In parallel, the chapter explores continuous integration (CI) and continuous deployment (CD) practices, demonstrating how AWS services like CodeBuild, CodeCommit, and CodePipeline automate building, testing, and deployment tasks [9], [10], [11].
 The section also highlights best practices for secure CI/CD pipelines, emphasizing the importance of strong security measures in cloud environments [12].